Author – Manasdeep

 Note that above criteria will differ in every environment, hence it is always useful to establish the context prior to penetration testing during pre-engagement meeting itself.

-The guidance document on Penetration Testing is a welcome addition to the PCI DSS official documents as it provides the much desired clarity on best practices on Penetration Testing Process to be followed as per the PCI DSS requirements.
+The penetration test guidance document is a welcome addition to the PCI DSS official documents as it provides the much desired clarity on best practices on Penetration Testing Process to be followed as per the PCI DSS requirements.
 In addition to that, assessors now have a ready reference to look into to cover the basic things that are essential to cover in Penetration Testing exercises.
 Finally, it serves as a common reference point for all the parties involved in the PCI DSS assessment exercise.
 The current guide is also fully updated as per PCI DSS v3.0 and hence able to better serve the assessor needs directly.

 About the Author